declanjcasey/class_activities/activity4/activity4.md

 ## Tasks

 If you haven't done so already, go to the site [JSFiddle](http://jsfiddle.net).
 Click on the JavaScript link on the bottom left window and make sure that the menus say "No-Library (pure JS)".
-In your Browser menu, open the "JavaScript console" (it may be under "Tools/Developer Tools" or "View/Developer" or some other menu/submenu heading; it may simply be named "Console" or "Web Console").
+Optionally, in your Browser menu, open the "JavaScript console" (it may be under "Tools/Developer Tools" or "View/Developer" or some other menu/submenu heading; it may simply be named "Console" or "Web Console").
 For example, in Firefox you can click on "Tools/Web Developer/Web Console".

 ### Step 1